Skip to main content

 MDOT Motor Vehicle Administration

-Register a Vehicle
+Register a Vehicle in Maryland

 If you own a vehicle and live in Maryland, you must register your vehicle with the Maryland Motor Vehicle Administration (MVA) before you can legally drive it on public roads.